Kingxukai/linux/Documentation/filesystems/ext4/super.rst

      - __le32
      - s_overhead_blocks
      - Overhead blocks/clusters in fs.
 (Huh?
-This field is always zero, which means that the kernel calculates it dynamically.)
+This field is always zero, which means that the woke kernel calculates it dynamically.)
    * - 0x24C
      - __le32
      - s_backup_bgs[2]